-I was not too sure what to expect when I went to Nantes France for a weekend press trip but it did exceed all my expectations.
+There was so many interesting to do in Nantes France for a weekend break that it did exceed all my expectations.
 From its splendid scenery as well as numerous galleries, museums and castles, visitors can spend days here exploring.
 Not to mention, it is only 13klms away from the closest international airport.

 Nantes is situated on the Loire River in western France Europe and has a population of nearly 300,000.
 It is France’s 6th largest city and for many years it was regarded as the capital city of the province of Brittany, even though today it is in a different region.

 It has many colourful and artistic attractions and interesting exhibitions on old and modern history.
-Here is my selection of 5 Interesting Things to do in Nantes France, with some helpful tips:
+Here is my selection of 5 Interesting Things to do in Nantes France, with some helpful tips.

-1 The Machines de l’Ile
+1 – Unusual and cool The Machines de l’Ile

-The Grand Elephant is a 40ft mechanical Elephant which you can climb upon before it slowly strolls around the area while squirting water out of his trunk at bystanders.
+The Grand Elephant is a 40ft mechanical Elephant that you can climb upon before it slowly strolls around the area while squirting water out of its trunk at bystanders.

 - All performances in the Galerie des Machines area are in French but you don’t have to hear anyone speak when watching the creations in movement.

-Located on the same city square as the Theatre Grasling in the centre of Nantes is the La Cigale, this Brasserie is a firm part of the city’s history.
+Located on the same city square as the Theatre Grasling in the centre of Nantes France is the La Cigale, this Brasserie is a firm part of the city’s history.
 Over the years it has attracted some interesting people and is known as a great place for celebrity spotting.

 It’s worth a visit just for the decor, which has remained unchanged due to it being protected as a historical monument.

 - If you don’t want to have lunch or dinner here, go in and have a coffee and take in the stunning interior

-3 Visit the Chateau des Ducs de Bretagne & the Nantes history museum
+3 – Visit the Chateau des Ducs de Bretagne & the Nantes history museum

-4 Go up the Tour Bretagne & have a drink in the Le Nid bar
+4 – Go up the Tour Bretagne & have a drink in the Le Nid bar

 - You can gain free access to the top with your Pass Nantes

-5 Musée des Beaux-Arts de Nantes
+5 – Musée des Beaux-Arts de Nantes

 Following a six-year refurbishment, the Musée d’Arts de Nantes or previously known as Nantes Fine Arts Museum reopened in June 2017, with an additional 2,000 m² of exhibition space.
 There was a lot of anticipation surrounding the reopening of the Museum, as it was only supposed to take two years to complete the renovation but instead took 6 years.